Black & Cultural Events

 Books

-For more information on the book African Samurai and author, click Writers Corner to be redirected to the web-page on this website.
+For more information on The Kids Book of Black History in Canada and the author, click Writers Corner to be redirected to the web-page on this website.

 Committees